How to Get a Bigger Butt (4 Types of Glute Exercises)

 There’s nothing much to say about the seated machine hip abduction except that it’s one of the most convenient glute exercises you could do for your medius and minimus — just slide in, pick a weight, and you’re good to go.

-Here are a few tips on how to get a bigger butt with the hip abduction:
+Here are a few tips on on growing your butt with the hip abduction:

 1️⃣